 The Company entered into employment agreements effective on or about November 1, 1999 with Messrs.
 Richey and Muenster and Ms. Barclay.
 These employment agreements were amended to extend until November 2, 2004, and were further amended on May 5, 2004 to provide for automatic renewal after November 2, 2004 for subsequent one year periods unless a six month notice of non-renewal is given by the Company or the executive.
-In addition, the employment agreements were again amended effective October 3, 2007 to change (i) the compensation and benefits the executive would receive in the event of a termination by the Company other than for cause, as described below, and (ii) the definition of "Good Reason" in the context of the compensation and benefits the executive would receive if the Company terminated him or her for Good Reason, as described below.
+In addition, the employment agreements were again amended effective December 31, 2007 to change (i) the compensation and benefits the executive would receive in the event of a termination by the Company other than for cause, as described below, and (ii) the definition of "Good Reason" in the context of the compensation and benefits the executive would receive if the executive terminated his or her employment for Good Reason, as described below.